infinitydotxyz/functions/src/aggregate-curation-ledger/README.md

 - [x] Handle the case where there are fees for a collection but no votes - carry over and distribute to the first users to vote
 - [x] Aggregate blocks to calculate total rewards over the full curation period
 - [x] how do we handle the case where a user should be removed from `curationPeriodUserRewards`?
+- [ ] How do we query for rewards by user?
 - [ ] Contract listener for un-stake events, determine votes to remove, write un-vote events to ledgers
 - [ ] Write vote events to ledger when user votes
-- [ ] How do we query for rewards by user?
+- [ ] Calculate APR for collections and users? - how do you calculate user APR?
+Should it be relative to eth or usd?
-- [ ] User/collection apr
+    - [ ] Get current token price
 - [ ] backfill sales
+- [ ] How do we handle the times when rewards aren't live/when users shouldn't get curation rewards for?
+- [ ] Do we need to store some minimum collection level data in the docs to allow displaying data without an additional query?
+What about some minimum user level data?